sharetribe/flex-docs/src/docs/references/page-schema/index.md

 - [page-asset-schema.json](./page-asset-schema.json)

-The representation below shows the page asset schema without _\_editor_ attributes, which are only used in Flex Console internally and are subject to change.
+The representation below shows the page asset schema without _\_editor_ attributes, which are only used in Sharetribe Console internally and are subject to change.

 ```json